hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/06_qc_running_fastqc_sbatch.md

 > **NOTE:** Other helpful options for checking/managing jobs are available as a [cheatsheet](https://wiki.rc.hms.harvard.edu/display/O2/O2+Command+CheatSheet) from HMS-RC.

-Check out the output files in your directory.
+Check out the output files in your directory:
 ```bash
 $ ls -lh ../results/fastqc/
 ```
-There should also be a standard error (`.err`) and standard out (`.out`) files from the job listed in `~/rnaseq/scripts`.
+There should also be one standard error (`.err`) and one standard out (`.out`) files from the job listed in `~/rnaseq/scripts`.
 You can move these over to your `logs` directory and give them more intuitive names:

 ```bash
 $ mv *.err ../logs/fastqc.err
 $ mv *.out ../logs/fastqc.out
 ```
 > **NOTE:** The `.err` and `.out` files store log information during the script running.
 They are helpful resources, especially when your script does not run as expected, and you need to troubleshoot the script.
-In our case, these two files store the progresses of FASTQC running, information that you would see in the terminal when using the interactive session.
+In our case, these two files store the progresses of FASTQC running, information that you would see in the terminal if using the interactive session.

 ***
 **Exercise**

-How would you change the `mov10_fastqc.run` script if you had 9 fastq files you wanted to run in parallel.
+How would you change the `mov10_fastqc.run` script if you had 9 fastq files you wanted to run in parallel?

 ---
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*